Varigarble/serial-number-format-validator/README.md

 This is an example Software Asset Management database tool that uses regular expressions in Python to prevent incorrect data from being entered into a SQLite database.
 It prompts a user to input software vendor licensing information.
-After entering a software vendors' name, the associated serial numbers and product keys must match a format that that vendor uses encoded in regex.
+After entering a software vendor's name, the associated serial numbers and product keys must match a format that that vendor uses encoded in regex.
 Python scripts read from the database and output reports in JSON and CSV formats.

 #### What is it not?